-C-section recovery is so much more than the scar.
-Not only is there the physical healing process but also an emotional healing journey to consider, especially if you’ve ended up with an emergency c-section.
+Firstly, know your c-section recovery time is about so much more than the c-section scar.
+Not only is there the physical process – you’ll gradually see your c-section scar healing – but there is an emotional healing journey to consider too.
+This is especially true if you’ve had an emergency c-section.

-Since there is soooo much info I would like to share with you, I’ll be covering the content over 3 blog posts.
+Since there is so much information, we would like to share with you, we’ll be covering the content over three blog posts.

-Aka Caesarean section is a procedure involving an incision to the lower abdominal region under general aesthetic or a spinal block to birth your baby.
-An incision is made through 5 layers including:
+A c-section, aka Caesarean section, is a procedure involving an incision to the lower abdominal region under general anaesthetic or spinal block to birth your baby.
+The c-section incision is made through seven layers of your abdomen including:

 - Fatty tissue